mart1d4/chat-app/README.md

 -   [ ] Channel that receives new message websocket need to display channel item as active
 -   [ ] Fixed layer components are being rerendered when clicking the buttons to open/close them
 -   [ ] Editing the image using `enter` to submit the form doesn't always work
+-   [ ] User card and User profile banner's `foreignObject` acting very weirdly when rendering with another foreignObject in the background

 Please report any issues or bugs on the [GitHub Issue Tracker](https://github.com/mart1d4/chat-app/issues).